Trapeziectomy Info Consent

 On the day

-You will arrive at the hospital and be admitted to the ward.
-Your surgeon will visit you to confirm your details and answer any final questions.
-You will then meet the anaesthetist, who will discuss the pain relief plan and check your health history.
+You present to the hospital’s surgical admissions unit.
+You are checked in and prepared for theatre.
+You meet the anaesthetist to discuss your care.
 This operation is done under general anaesthetic.
 You will be fully asleep for the operation.
-Some patients may also have a regional nerve block for post-operative pain relief.
-The anaesthetist decides on the day based on your individual circumstances.
+Some patients may also have a regional nerve block for post-operative pain relief — the anaesthetist decides on the day based on your individual circumstances.

 What the operation involves

-Your surgeon will make a single cut over the base of your thumb to access the joint.
-This is an open approach, meaning the area is fully visible rather than viewed through small scopes.
-Through this opening, your surgeon removes the trapezium bone, which is the small bone at the base of your thumb that has become worn out.
+Your surgeon makes a single cut over the base of your thumb to access the joint.
+This open approach allows clear visibility of the area that needs treatment.
+Inside, your surgeon removes the trapezium bone, which is the small bone at the base of your thumb that has become worn out.
+This bone is part of the trapeziometacarpal joint, also known as the basilar joint.

 After the operation

-You will wake up in the recovery ward.
-Your hand will be in a dressing and a splint.
+You will wake up in the recovery ward with your hand in a sling and a protective dressing.
 Most patients stay one night in hospital after this operation, though some are able to go home the same day.
+We will manage your pain with standard medication.
 Keep your arm elevated to reduce swelling.
-Someone should stay with you for the first 24 hours.
-You will need a thumb spica or splint for four to six weeks.
-Do not drive while the splint is on because it stops you gripping the wheel safely.
-Wait until your surgeon clears you and the splint is removed before driving.
+You must have someone stay with you for the first 24 hours.
+Do not drive while wearing the thumb spica splint, as it stops you from gripping the wheel safely.
+You can only drive once the splint is removed and your surgeon clears you.
 See Driving after upper-limb surgery for more details.

 Recovery